GriffinCanCode/ArtificialOS/README.md

 - Access the same backend services
 - Persist via the same registry

-## The Core Architectural Insight: Generate-Once-Execute-Many
+## The AI Generation Pattern: Generate-Once-Execute-Many (When You Use It)

-This pattern is what makes AgentOS fundamentally different from chat-based AI interfaces.
+When you do use AI generation, AgentOS follows a fundamentally different pattern than chat-based AI interfaces.
 I watched too many demos where every button click went back to the LLM — 2-5 seconds per interaction, burning tokens like kindling.
 That's not an application.
 That's an expensive conversation.

-I built AgentOS around a different philosophy: generate the application once, execute it many times.
+The AI generation in AgentOS (which is optional) follows a better philosophy: generate the application specification once, execute it many times locally.
 Separate AI generation from application execution at the architectural level.
+But most apps don't need AI generation at all — they're either prebuilt Blueprint apps (loaded from `.bp` files) or hand-coded native applications.

 ### Application Lifecycle